giriadini/devops-pipeline/README.md

  security:
  =========
-  Inside jenkins, we can create roles, users and assign users only readonly and execute acces in jenkins.
+  1. Inside jenkins, we can create roles, users and assign users only readonly and execute acces in jenkins.
-  Follow verioning and tagging to avoid dangling images.
+  2. Follow verioning and tagging to avoid dangling images.
+  3. Used volumes to write the maven repo details.

   Webhooks:
   ==========